mjlshen/terraform-aws-opa/README.md

 # terraform-aws-opa

 This repository demonstrates how one could write rules in Rego and decide to accept or deny a terraform plan using Open Policy Agent (OPA).
-OPA has the ability to evaluate rules on arbitrary JSON or YAML input, which Terraform supports - [https://www.terraform.io/docs/internals/json-format.html#plan-representation](https://www.terraform.io/docs/internals/json-format.html#plan-representation).
+OPA has the ability to evaluate rules on arbitrary JSON or YAML input, which [Terraform supports](https://www.terraform.io/docs/internals/json-format.html#plan-representation).

 ## Requirements